sbielmann/gameshell-installers/README.md

 ![alt text](icons/xrick_col1.png "Rick Dangerous Aluqard color icon")

+The installer will explain all steps it is performing, and print out a list of all installed files at the end.

 Should there be an update of the core source in the future, simply start the installer again, it will then download the new core source and update your installation.